-We,

-and

-[full name]

-jointly apply for an order dissolving our marriage or civil union.

-This application is made on the ground that the marriage or civil union has broken down irreconcilably.
+1. (b) I do not consent to the order dissolving the marriage or civil union being made in my absence.

-We say:

 [select the option that applies]

-1. (a) We consent to the order dissolving the marriage or civil union being made in our absence.

-[If you choose this option, you do not have to complete paragraphs 2 to 7 of this application, but you must file an affidavit in form FP 14 with this application.]
+la

+2. I am domiciled in New Zealand.

 or

-1. (b) We do not consent to the order dissolving the marriage or civil union being made in our absence.

-[select and complete that option that applies]

-2. [full name of one of the applicants]

-is domiciled in New Zealand.
+2. My spouse (or partner) is domiciled in New Zealand.

 or

-2. We are both domiciled in New Zealand.
+2. My spouse (or partner) and I are both domiciled in New Zealand.

-3. We are living apart.
+3. Му spc ouse (or partner) and I are living apart.

-4. We will, at the filing of this application, have been living apart for the period of 2 years immediately preceding the filing of this application.
+4. l, at the filing of this application, have been living apart for the period ars immediately preceding the filing of this application.

-5. We ceased living together on
+5. We e cea sed living together on

-[select and complete the option that applies]
+[se elect and complete the option that applies]

 6. A separation order was made on

 or

 6. A written separation agreement was made on

 or

 6. We made an oral agreement to separate on

 or

 6. No separation order was made and we did not agree to separate.

 [select and complete the option that applies]

 7. There are no children of the marriage or civil union.

 or

-7. If an order dissolving the marriage or civil union is made, we propose to make the following arrangements for the day-to-day care, maintenance, and welfare of the children of the marriage or civil union:
+7. If an order dissolving the marriage or civil union is made, I propose to make the following arrangements for the Day-to-day care and contact, maintenance, and welfare of the children of the marriage or civil union:

 Day-to-day care and contact:

-[give details]

 Maintenance:

-[give details]

 Other aspects of welfare, such as schooling or any special needs:

-[give details]

-7. It is impracticable for us to make any arrangements for the day-to-day care, maintenance, and welfare of the children of the marriage or civil union because
+7. It is impracticable for me to make any arrangements for the day-to-day care, maintenance, and welfare of the children of the marriage or civil union because

 [give reasons]

-Signature of applicant Signature of applicant
+Signature of applicant

-Date Date
+Date

 Date of hearing

 I appoint [date] at [time]

-at the Family Court at
+at the Family Court at ····· [/ olace]

+for the hearing of this application.

 Registrar's list of section 37 applications

 I have entered this application on the Registrar's list of section 37 applications.
-I will make an order dissolving the marriage (or civil union)
+I will make an order dissolving the marriage or civil union on[date] if the requirements of the Family Proceedings Act 1980 and these rules are satisfied on that date.

-on

 Registrar

 Date